 The scant movement, in the hollow of your neck, indicating the struggle of your heart.

 My eyes travel to your hand.
 Hands of plentyThe hand that was first held, by your mother, then your lover, then your husband.

 The hand, that first held, the wee hands, of your babies, and the first hand your babies held.

-when overjoyed, or reach out to touch and console.
-Hands that prayed.
+That clapped when overjoyed, or reach out to touch and console.

-hours now, but it seems like minutes, or seconds, and I am so humbled and so honoured and
+It has been hours now, but it seems like minutes, or seconds, and I am so humbled and so honoured andin awe by it.